Giambattista Orsini: Biography

 In September 1499 he was nominated as Papal legate to the king of France, Louis XII, in Milan.
 On May 22, 1500, he abandoned the custody of the monastery of San Lorenzo in favor of his nephew, Aldobrandini di Pitigliano.
 He left his legation of the Marca Anconetana on 29 July 1500 and was appointed legate in Bologna.
-The participation in an Orsini family reunion near Lake Trasimeno, during which a conspiracy against Alexander VI was discussed, without success, caused him to become arrested by the later and led to his imprisonment first in Tor di Nona, and then, January 3 1503, in Castel Sant’Angelo, where he died from poisoning twenty days later.
+The participation in an Orsini family reunion near Lake Trasimeno, during which a conspiracy against Alexander VI was discussed, without success, caused him to become arrested by the later and led to his imprisonment first in Tor di Nona, and then, January 3, 1503, in Castel Sant’Angelo, where he died from poisoning twenty days later.
 The pontiff ordered two doctors to write up a document that certified his death was from natural causes, and had a solemn funeral organized for the cardinal.
 His remains were buried in the church of San Salvatore in Lauro, overlooking the castle.

-Note: Biography incorporates translation from the Italian Giovanni Battista Orsini Wikipedia page.